GyuyeongKim/NetClone-public/README.md

 4. In terminal 2, configure ports manually or `run_bfshell.sh`.
 It is recommended to configure ports to 100Gbps.
  - After starting the switch program, run `./run_bfshell.sh` and type `ucli` and `pm`.
  - You can create ports like `port-add #/- 100G NONE` and `port-enb #/-`.
 It is recommended to turn off auto-negotiation using `an-set -/- 2`.
 This part requires knowledge of Intel Tofino-related stuff.
 You can find more information in the switch manual or on Intel websites.
-4. In terminal 3, run the controller using `python3 controller.py` in the SDE directory.
+4. In terminal 3, run the controller using `python3 controller.py 3 2 0` in the SDE directory for the minimal working example.
 - The output should be ...
 ```
-root@tofino:/home/admin/bf-sde-9.7.0# python3 controller.py
+root@tofino:/home/admin/bf-sde-9.7.0# python3 controller.py 3 2 0
 Binding with p4_name netclone
 Binding with p4_name netclone successful!!
 Received netclone on GetForwarding on client 0, device 0